alaaa4255/Escape-the-house-CYOA/Escaping/colored-doors.md

 The colored doors

-When the character now enters the living roo he comes across a set of doors and each of them are different colors.
+When you now enter the living room you come across a set of doors and each of them are different colors.
 They as well are locked.

-The character looks at the note to get a hint and sees that the object he needs to unlock is the color closest to the sun.
+You look at the note to get a hint and sees that the object you need to unlock is the color closest to the sun.

-The character first starts to look for the object in question, he easily finds the key hidden between the couch cushions.
+You first start to look for the object in question, you easily find the key hidden between the couch cushions.

-The character then goes to unlock the red door.
+you then go to unlock the red door.